GavinHuttley/tib/source/python/logic.rst

     for letter in word:
         print(letter)

 .. note:: Strings have the special property of being *iterable*.
-Many other Python data types that have this property, including lists, tuples, dicts and files.
+Many other Python data types also have this property, including lists, tuples, dicts and files.

 ``enumerate``, a special ``for`` loop
 """""""""""""""""""""""""""""""""""""